X

 Customer Journey Maps

 Creating user-centric products involves a deep dive into understanding user needs and how they will potentially interact with your product.
-The customer journey map is a great tool to deploy in the early stages of the design process to help empathize with users and identify opportunities for providing a better experience.
+The customer journey map tool is a valuable asset to use in the early stages of the design process.
+It helps teams empathize with users and identify opportunities to enhance the overall experience.

 Customer Journey Map Template (Click on template to edit it online)